Watertown Cubs: History

-Minor league baseball first began in Watertown, South Dakota when the 1921 Watertown Cubs became members of the eight–team Class D level Dakota League.
-In their first season of play, the Cubs finished the 1921 season with a 44–53 record, placing 6th under manager Mattie McGrath.
-Watertown finished 20.5 games behind the 1st place Mitchell Kernels.
+Minor league baseball began in Watertown, South Dakota when the 1921 Watertown "Cubs" became members of the eight–team Class D level Dakota League.
+In their first season of play, the Cubs finished the 1921 season with a 44–53 record, placing sixth, playing the season under manager Mattie McGrath.
+Watertown finished 20.5 games behind the first place Mitchell Kernels.
 The team played home games at Riverside Park.

 In 1922, the Watertown Cubs played in the final season of the Dakota League, which continued as an eight–team, Class D level league.
-Watertown finished in 6th place with a 42–54 regular season record.
-Playing under manager John Mokate, the Cubs finished 17.5 games behind the 1st place Mitchell Kernels.
+Watertown finished in sixth place with a 42–54 regular season record.
+Playing under manager John Mokate, the Cubs finished 17.5 games behind the first place Mitchell Kernels.